Qrucial/Voronoi/README.md

 See /frame/voronoi_ecdsa for code details.
 State: under heavy development.

+ToDo list:
+- [X] Initiating project, creating draft topologies
+- [x] Create beta plans and repositories
+- [X] Implement the core of ECDSA signing and verification (non-threshold for now)
+- [ ] Indepth tests with Rust X Solidity ECDSA signing logic
+- [ ] Improve how private keys are stored on nodes
+- [ ] HTTPS API for sign requests (ongoing)
+- [ ] HTTPS API to check signatures and balances
+- [ ] VRN token for balances and logic for deduction
+- [ ] HTTPS API and VRN token glue
+- [ ] Voronoi public keys storage
+- [ ] Frontend that connects with polkadotjs or metamask

 ## Trying it out

 Simply go to [docs.substrate.io](https://docs.substrate.io) and follow the